-Having CARVYKTI® in your blood may cause some commercial Human Immunodeficiency Virus (HIV) tests to incorrectly give you an HIV-positive result even though you may be HIV-negative.
+Having CARVYKTI® in your blood may cause some commercial Human immunodeficiency virus (HIV) tests to incorrectly give you an HIV-positive result even though you may be HIV-negative.

-These are not all the possible side effects of CARVYKTI[®].
-Call your healthcare provider if you have any side effects.
+These are not all the possible side effects of CARVYKTI®.
+Call your healthcare provider if you have any side effect.

-You may report side effects to FDA at 1-800-FDA-1088.
+You may report side effects to FDA at 1-800-FDA-1088. cp-258861v4